JMHupfer/Save-Your-Pet/README.md

   ## Questions

-  - Direct any questions about the repo to me at: jmhupfer@gmail.com or steinhauserjames3@gmail.com.
+  - Direct any questions about the repo to us at: jmhupfer@gmail.com or steinhauserjames3@gmail.com.

-  - You can locate me at my GitHub page as well at: <a href="https://github.com/J-steinhauser-24">J-steinhauser-24</a> and <a href="https://github.com/JMHupfer">JMHupfer</a>
+  - You can locate us at my GitHub page as well at: <a href="https://github.com/J-steinhauser-24">J-steinhauser-24</a> and <a href="https://github.com/JMHupfer">JMHupfer</a>

 ## Deployed Heroku Link